ombegov/zerotrust/_pages/01-omb-zt-strategy.md

     architectural controls that the Department plans to execute across its systems.

-### Appendix B: Task Matrix
+### Task Matrix

-To view the task matrix in Appendix B, please use [the PDF version of this memo](/downloads/M-22-09 Federal Zero Trust Strategy.pdf).
+To view the agency task matrix, please use [the PDF version of this memo](/downloads/M-22-09 Federal Zero Trust Strategy.pdf).